-- although Transgene's occupations have high female representation, we note that there is no significant overall evidence showing inequality between men and women, except in high classifications.
-Any differences observed are attributable to seniority in a small workforce or by specific jobs; - the Company's workforce is more female than male across most employment categories and classifications.
+- although Transgene's occupations have high female representation, we note that there is no significant overall evidence showing inequality between men and women.
+Any differences observed are attributable to length of service in a small workforce or by specific jobs; - the Company's workforce is more female than male across most employment categories and classifications.
 However, the opposite is true for the Executive Committee.
-The Board of Directors has 40% female directors; - for many years, Transgene has implemented voluntary initiatives aimed at facilitating its employees' work-life balance (see 4.5.1.1).
+40% of the members of the Board of Directors are however female; - for many years, Transgene has implemented voluntary initiatives aimed at facilitating its employees' work-life balance (see 4.5.1.1).